 Obvious exceptions include really muddy or snowy trails at ultra lengths and possibly cold, wet weather.
 Generally, though, stick with highly breathable shoes.

 Compared to road running shoes, trail runners will want grippy soles to navigate the slick, uneven, rocky, and muddy terrain.
 Look carefully at the trails you plan to run.
 If they’re mostly covered with stones and hard dirt, a short lug pattern will be great.

-Those who run on lots of muddy or soft surfaces should look to a deeper lug pattern.
+Those who run on lots of muddy or soft surfaces should look at a deeper lug pattern.

 Break through the overwhelming number of options and get some guidance with the answers to frequently asked questions.

 Which Trail Running Shoes Should I Buy?

 With so many options to choose from, it can be challenging to choose the right trail shoes.
 Here are three things to consider as you shop: